A NEW COMMUNITY-ENGAGED RESEARCH PROJECT FROM THE CHATR LAB, SFU URBAN STUDIES, AND THE SOUTH VANCOUVER NEIGHBOURHOOD HOUSE

 The way we build our neighbourhoods shapes our social connectedness – including our ability to hang out with friends, meet new people, or simply feel connected to our community.

 Cities aren’t always planned with social connectedness in mind, especially for youth.
-We want to know: what spaces in your neighbourhood help youth gather and feel connected?
-What would South Vancouver look like if it was designed to be a more sociable place for young people?
+We want to know: what things in your neighbourhood help you connect with friends and the community?
+What things make you feel isolated?
+What needs to change to make South Vancouver a more sociable place for young people?

-We’re inviting youth (15-19 years) living in South Vancouver (specifically the neighbourhoods of South Hill, Moberly, Gordon Park, Nanaimo Park, and Fraserview) to become community scientists in Youth.hood, a new study by SFU and the South Vancouver Neighbourhood House.
+We’re inviting youth (15-19 years) living in South Vancouver to become community scientists in Youth.hood, a new study by SFU and the South Vancouver Neighbourhood House.
 The study is exploring how neighbourhood design shapes social connectedness for youth.
 As a community scientist, you’ll have the chance to:

-- Map parts of your local neighbourhood that help or hinder social connectedness using a smartphone app
+- Walk around your neighbourhood and capture things in the environment that promote or prevent social connectedness using a smartphone app.

-- Earn $25/hour in gift cards for your time spent in the study.
+- Earn $25/hour in a gift card of your choosing for the time you spend contributing to the study.

 Click ‘sign up’ below to learn more and join the study.